Floor Screeding Blackrod

 A professional screeding company will also tell you if a structural engineer is necessary for your undertaking, in order to check on flex strength, load requirements and point loadings that your screed floor may need to conform with British Standards and building regulations.

-The skills and training that a screeding technician brings to your project should guarantee a successful end result and help in prolonging the life of your floor.
-There are many kinds of floor screeding and picking the right mix and installation process is essential if you are to achieve a top quality floor that is fit for purpose and durable.
+The training and skills that a qualified screeding contractor brings to your project will guarantee a successful end result and help in extending the lifespan of your floor or floors.
+There are many kinds of floor screeding and choosing the appropriate mix and installation process is critical if you are to achieve a high quality floor that is both hard-wearing and fit for purpose.

 Make certain that you get more than one quote for your Blackrod based screeding project and also ask what standard of finish each estimate is for.
 For domestic homes a quote will generally be given for an SR (Surface Regularity) level of SR1 or SR2.
 Each of the 3 SR levels offer different levels of finish, with SR1 being the highest quality, with the least amount of deviation over the area.
 An SR2 or SR3 standard might mean there are flat spots or ridges that may cause issues when installing your final flooring surface (wood, carpet, tile etc).